LinkSheet/LinkSheet/README.md

 ## Translations

 * Translations are managed via [Weblate](https://hosted.weblate.org/projects/linksheet/)
-* Allow translations except for English are maintained by contributors
+* All translations except for English are maintained by contributors

 ## Donations